AngleProtocol/angle-docs/governance/angle-dao.md

 ### Voting on rewards distribution

 Last, veANGLE holders of the DAO are responsible for deciding where the liquidity mining rewards get distributed.
-Voting on this happens on-chain and can be done through the gauge page of the [app](https://app.angle.money/gauge).
+Voting on this happens onchain and can be done through the gauge page of the [app](https://app.angle.money/gauge).
 Users can allocate weights to the different pools they want rewards to be distributed to.

 More info on the details of this process in the [Gauges](veANGLE/gauges.md) page.